 Senior Paraguayan and U.S. Military Officers Meet to Bolster Regional Cooperation on Security Issues

-By Dialogo September 08, 2015Having our Colombian brothers in countries like the U.S., how is that we still can't solve, overcome the problem of crime in this country, when we have military and police Intelligence professionals.
+Por Dialogo septiembre 08, 2015Having our Colombian brothers in countries like the U.S., how is that we still can't solve, overcome the problem of crime in this country, when we have military and police Intelligence professionals.

 Paraguayan Armed Forces officials recently met with 18 U.S. generals and admirals from the CAPSTONE Military Leadership Program to share their experiences and assess regional security challenges, marking the program's first meeting in Paraguay.

 “The objective of the CAPSTONE program is to help the Armed Forces [of Paraguay] to understand the basics of joint doctrine, to ensure the interoperability of services, and familiarize senior officials with partner nations to further develop joint operations and national security,” Col. Jorge Mieres, a spokesman for Paraguay’s Armed Forces, told Diálogo

 It also provides a framework to facilitate coordination among military leaders in the planning and execution of multinational operations.
 At the August 3rd meeting in Asunción, those leaders included Paraguayan Minister of National Defense, Hon.
 Bernardino Soto Estigarribia; Deputy Defense Minister, Brig.
 Gen. Victor Picagua; and Deputy Minister of the Armed Forces, Rear Adm.
 Rubén Valdéz, along with the U.S. delegation led by Gen. William Nyland.

 Joint security challenges

 Following an initial protocol meeting, Paraguayan generals and officials met with their U.S. counterparts in the Ministry of National Defense’s Salón de las Banderas